A top choice among travel cards, with excellent flat rewards and chip-and-PIN capability.

 How does a balance transfer work with this card?

 To make a balance transfer, you’ll need the account number of your existing balance.
 Also, be ready to provide personal information like your income, employment details and Social Security number.
 You can request the transfer while you’re applying for the card, or set one up after you’ve been approved.

 For each balance transfer, you’ll pay a fee of $5 or 3% of the transaction, whichever is greater.
 That means a balance transfer of $1,000 would cost $30 in fees.

 The total amount of your transfer plus the fee can’t exceed your credit limit.
-Balance requests that exceed the limit will either be partially transferred or declines.
+Balance requests that exceed the limit will either be partially transferred or declined.
 Barclays will also decline all balance transfers requested from other accounts issued by it.

 Balance transfers requested at the time of application will be submitted 10 days after the approved card has been mailed out.
 You can expect any balance transfers to take up to four weeks to complete.

 To apply for the Barclaycard Arrival® Plus World Elite Mastercard®, you must be at least 18 years old.
 You must also be a resident of the United States.
 Residents of Iowa and US territories are not eligible.

 To complete the application, you’ll need to provide information that includes:

 - Your email address, phone number and date of birth.